What Are Rubber Bullets?

-For all-encompassing and affordable eyewear, the Pyramex I-Force Safety Glasses/Goggles is a good choice.
-This eyewear comes in a variety of anti-fog lens and strap options, is military ballistic-rated, and affordable.
+The Pyramex I-Force Safety Glasses/Goggles is a good choice for all-encompassing and affordable eyewear.
+This eyewear comes in various anti-fog lens and strap options is military ballistic-rated, and is affordable.

 What If I Wear Prescription Glasses?

 Wearing contact lenses in a protest environment is also highly discouraged, especially if teargas is probable.
-Your contact lenses can trap chemicals and dust against your eye, increasing the likelihood of infection or corneal damage.
+Contact lenses can trap chemicals and dust against your eye, increasing the likelihood of infection or corneal damage.

 The Pyramex Capstone Ballistic Safety Goggle is an affordable fit-over goggle option.
 These goggles are ballistic-rated and can fit over prescription eyewear.

-The Pyramex Cappture OTG Safety Glasses are a non-goggle option that fit over your prescription eyewear.
-These OTG safety glasses are ANSI Z87.1-2015 rated, but not ballistic-rated.
+The Pyramex Cappture OTG Safety Glasses are a non-goggle option that fits over your prescription eyewear.
+These OTG safety glasses are ANSI Z87.1-2015 rated but not ballistic-rated.
 However, they offer optional anti-fog coatings, a unique temple arm that reduces interference with your Rx frames, and a rubber gasket for an improved facial seal.

-If you would like safety eyewear that supports prescription inserts, there are several brands/models from Oakley SI, ESS, Smith Elite, and Wiley X in our Military & Tactical Goggle section.
+If you want safety eyewear that supports prescription inserts, there are several brands/models from Oakley SI, ESS, Smith Elite, and Wiley X in our Military & Tactical Goggle section.

 Why Can’t I Wear Regular Safety Glasses?

-Rubber bullets are a potential danger to any part of your body, but especially to your eyes and face.
-In the case of rubber bullets, you will likely come into contact with other potential dangers to your eyes, such as teargas, dust, etc. This is why we recommend a ballistic-rated safety goggle, as they are typically best fitted for impact resistance, comfort, and versatility in strenuous activity.
-Regular safety glasses, while certified to protect your eyes against industrial hazards, are not ballistic-rated and may not fully protect you against the impact of a heavier, faster moving, projectile like a rubber bullet.
+Rubber bullets are potentially dangerous to any part of your body, especially your eyes and face.
+In the case of rubber bullets, you will likely come into contact with other potential dangers to your eyes, such as tear gas, dust, etc. This is why we recommend a ballistic-rated safety goggle, as they are typically best fitted for impact resistance, comfort, and versatility in strenuous activity.
+While certified to protect your eyes against industrial hazards, regular safety glasses are not ballistic-rated.
+Therefore, they may not fully protect you against the impact of a heavier, faster-moving projectile like a rubber bullet.

 It’s essential to be prepared for the unexpected.
 While rubber bullets are intended to be a nonlethal alternative for crowd control, they can still be dangerous and have caused severe injuries to the unexpecting.
-Always be aware of the situation and the potential risks to your wellbeing, especially when it comes to eye safety.
-If you expect to be coming into contact with rubber bullets, you’re likely to be exposed to other risks.
-Be prepared by checking out our ballistic-rated safety glasses or goggles, the best protection against rubber bullets, and common risks associated with crowd control.
+Always be aware of the situation and the potential risks to your wellbeing, especially regarding eye safety.
+If you expect to be coming into contact with rubber bullets, you will likely be exposed to other threats.
+Be prepared by checking out our ballistic-rated safety glasses or goggles, the best protection against rubber bullets and common risks associated with crowd control.